 I went on to read the sequel Birds, Beasts and Relatives, dog-earing many pages for their gems of prose.
 Here is one: “The first course that Demetrious-Mustapha set before us was a fine, clear soup, sequined with tiny golden bubbles of fat…” Who would think of sequins when describing fat droplets on a soup’s surface?
 It makes me drool with envy!

 Durrel’s Corfu Trilogy (I’m currently reading Garden of the Gods which is only available second hand) is ideal bedtime reading (which is where I read most of the time) because it is written in episodes.

-Due to this book, she was, all of a sudden, amused by the web one spider was spinning outside of her high rise office window, and she got really worried when the window washers came by (the spider survived).
+Due to this book, she was, all of a sudden, amused by the web one spider was spinning outside of her high rise office window.
+She got really worried when the window washers came by!
+The spider survived.
 Just this morning, as I was walking to work, I spotted an earthworm and was reminded how little Gerry would have collected it to feed it to one of the birds he was keeping.

-When you check out his bio on Wikipedia, you’ll find that his famous novelist brother Larry didn’t live with the family in the villa as in the story, but was married and living in town.
+When you check out his bio on Wikipedia, you’ll find that his famous novelist brother Larry didn’t live with the family in the villa as in the story.
+Rather, Larry was married and living in town.
 I expect Durrell would have been roasted for that in our day and age.